 Applicants must present a minimum average of 70% or equivalent based on the following subject requirements.
-(Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.)
+(Transfer applicants who have completed less than $\star$ 24 transferable will be considered High School Applicants.)
 However, possession of this minimum average does not guarantee admission to the program.

 - (1) English Language Arts 30-1 (grade of at least 60%)

 - (2) Subject from Group A or C

 - (3) Subject from Group A or C

 - (4) Subject from Group C

-- (5) Subject from Group B, C, or Physical Education 30 (5 credit), or approved 35-level equivalent (5 credit).
+- (5) Subject from Group B, C, or Physical Education 30 (5 credit), or approved 35level equivalent (5 credit), including Exercise Science 35, Sports Medicine 35, or Sport Performance 35.